 All bicycle helmets pass rigorous safety checks and are designed to protect your head in the event of a crash.
-Differences in helmets begin in style.
-Roadies prefer a sleeker, more aerodynamic look.
-Casual cyclists who sit more upright often use a visor to block out the sun.
-Commuters, who aren’t looking for performance, often choose a helmet that shows off their character.
+Differences in helmets begin with style.
+Roadies prefer sleeker, more aerodynamic helmets.
+Mountain bikers and casual cyclists, who sit more upright on their bikes, often prefer visors to block out the sun.
+Commuters, who aren’t looking for performance, often choose helmets to match their bikes or their personalities.

 Differences in helmets then extend to performance features.
 The biggest differences between more basic helmets and higher end ones are aerodynamics, weight, ventilation, contact points and comfort.
 Quite simply, with the higher end helmets, you hardly know you’re wearing them.
 The higher end helmets are so lightweight, so well-ventilated and fit so well that the comfort is exceptional.
 As racers, roadies and triathletes will attest, an aerodynamic helmet can also provide a time advantage.
 Of course, that kind of performance comes at a price.

 At Higher Gear, we provide helmets from the trusted brands.
 Whether you’re looking for a performance-specific Specialized helmet, a fun fun Nutcase helmet or a tiny helmet to protect your child’s head, we can help.
 From the most aerodynamic time trial helmets to kids’ helmets, we have what you need for the road, track or trail.
 Higher Gear’s experienced staff is happy to help you find the right helmet to fit your head, your riding style and your budget.